When auto insurance shopping and switching is up, telematics data is crucial to compete

 These findings suggest that consumers of auto insurance may be more open to telematics programs that monitor driving behaviors and price policies based on mileage or how safely they drive.

-All factors point to telematics, but engagement in traditional telematics programs remains under 10 percent
+All factors point to telematics, but engagement remains low for customers

 Traditional telematics programs generally offer customers a participation discount followed by potential additional discounts at renewal – based on safe driving behaviors like speeding, distracted driving, hard braking, and more.
 Other telematics programs are based specifically on miles driven, with how much someone drives having the biggest impact on premium.
 Both of these programs give consumers more control over the price they pay for insurance – but although each of the top-10 auto insurance carriers now offer a telematics program, it’s estimated that countrywide adoption remains under 10% of carriers’ current books of business.